 Glass House Mountains Scenic Drive (#24)

 We discovered the scenic views of the Glass House Mountains more or less by accident.

-You basically want to do a loop, starting either in Beerburrum or Landsborough just off the Bruce Highway.
+The best way is to do a loop, starting either in Beerburrum or Landsborough just off the Bruce Highway.
 That way, you’ll wind your way past a couple of lookouts, and if you feel a bit more energetic, you could add a short walk or two.
-Alternatively, stop in one of the small towns for a coffee.
+Alternatively, stop in one of the small towns for coffee or lunch.